 Our Board recognizes the fundamental interest our shareholders have in the compensation of our executive officers.
 At the 2011 Annual Meeting, our shareholders approved, on an advisory basis, the compensation of our named executive officers.
-Based upon the results of such advisory vote and our review of our compensation policies and decisions, we believe that these policies and decisions are consistent with our compensation philosophy and objectives discussed below and align the interests of our named executive officers with the long term goals of the Company.
+Based upon the results of such advisory vote and our review of our compensation policies and decisions, we believe that these policies and decisions are consistent with our compensation philosophy and objectives discussed below and align the interests of our named executive officers with the long-term goals of the Company.

 Based on the advisory vote of our shareholders at the 2011 Annual Meeting, the Board determined that the Company will hold shareholder advisory votes on executive compensation once every three years.
-The next shareholder advisory vote on executive compensation is scheduled to occur at the Annual Meeting of Shareholders to be held in 2014.
-However, the Board will continue to review our executive compensation program in the future and will consider the views of our shareholders as well as other developments during such review.
+The next shareholder advisory vote on executive compensation is scheduled to occur at this years Annual Meeting of Shareholders.
+While the say on pay vote is not binding on the Board or the Company, we will continue to review our executive compensation program in the future and will consider the views of our shareholders as well as other developments during such review.